yogthos/compojure-template/README.md

 If you're using Leiningen 1, you'll need to install the following plugins:

     lein plugin install lein-newnew 0.2.6
-    lein plugin install compojure-app/lein-template 0.2.3
+    lein plugin install compojure-app/lein-template 0.2.6

-If you're using Leiningen 2, add a plugin dependency on `[compojure-app/lein-template "0.2.3"]` to your `~/.lein/profiles.clj`.
+If you're using Leiningen 2, add a plugin dependency on `[compojure-app/lein-template "0.2.6"]` to your `~/.lein/profiles.clj`.

 ## Usage

 Run the following command to create a new Compojure project:

-    lein new compojure <your project name>
+    lein new compojure-app <your project name>

 ## License